AlvinChin1608/day49_100/README.md

 # Automating Job Post Savings with Selenium

 ## Project Overview
 Today, I worked on a project aimed at automating the job application process on LinkedIn using Selenium.
 The initial goal was to create a script that could automatically apply for jobs based on predefined criteria.
-However, I personally would not to apply blindly without reviewing each listing.
+However, I personally would not apply blindly without reviewing each listing.
 Therefore, I adjusted the focus of this project to automate the task of saving job postings instead.
 This approach ensures that I don't inundate recruiters with irrelevant resumes while testing my project.

 ## What I Learned
-- __Web Scraping with Selenium:__ I honed my skills in using Selenium for web scraping.
+- __Web Scraping with Selenium:__ I reinforced my skills in using Selenium for web scraping.
 This involved navigating a webpage, locating elements using various strategies (such as XPaths, CSS Selectors, and class names), and performing actions like clicking buttons.

 - __Element Interaction:__ I learned to handle various types of web elements and interact with them programmatically.
 This included dealing with dynamic elements that require waiting for them to become interactable.